codechangers/godzilla/src/resources/tutorials/examples/zombieGame8c.md

-# 8. Create a Scoreboard
- (Step 3/3)
+# Added Game Over

-After completing the steps below, you should see your new background in the game!
+After completing the steps below, you should get 100 points for shooting a zombie and you should game over when you run out of health.

 {% include blocks/stop.md %}